 - Ensure that you always pair the correct size and type of insulin needle for the type of insulin you are using (U-40 vs U-100).
 Not doing so can lead to underdosing or overdosing.
 Neither is desirable, and the latter can prove fatal.

-- Have Karo syrup on hand.
+- Have Karo or corn syrup on hand.

 - Be sure that any pet sitter or kennel staff that you leave in charge of your diabetic cat’s care when you leave town is well versed in the management and complications of diabetes.
 You should download our Treatment Authorization form, sign it and give it to your cat sitter.
 It provides them with the ability to help your cat while you're out of town and not reachable, should a medical issue arise.